 Regional Chamber doles out awards at annual meeting

-BOARDMAN — The Youngstown/Warren Regional Chamber had its 2019 annual meeting this morning at Mr. Anthony’s Banquet Center on South Avenue.
+All types of energy production have inherent risks and side effects, but many of today’s conversations related to the subject are biased in favor of solar and wind energy, said Epstein, who called the two forms “unreliables.”

+“The more affordable and abundant a reliable energy is, the more affordable everything else is,” Epstein said, adding that technology exists to make their use cleaner and less detrimental to the environment.

-Dr. Jimmie Bruce, Eastern Gateway Community College’s president, received the William G. Lyden Jr. Spirit of the Valley Award, and David Coy, president and general manager of Nexstar Broadcasting Inc., was this year’s Donald Cagigas Spirit of the Chamber Award winner.
+Dr. Jimmie Bruce, Eastern Gateway Community College’s president, was this year’s William G. Lyden Jr. Spirit of the Valley Award winner.
+David Coy, president and general manager of Nexstar Broadcasting Inc., won the Donald Cagigas Spirit of the Chamber Award.

-The keynote speaker was Alex Epstein, founder and president of the Center for Industrial Progress.
+Bruce said EGCC is offering free tuition to those impacted by the GM Assembly Complex’s closing.

 Subscribe Today